kwabenasapong/openpldoc/manual/source/configure.rst

 after “inet addr:” The IP address will always have a format of xxx.xxx.xxx.xxx where x is one to three digits long.

-**OS X 10.4 or 10.3**
+**OS X 10.6 or 10.5**

-From the Apple menu, select `Location --> Network Preferences...` In the Network Preference window, next to "Show:", select :command:`Network Status`.
+From the Apple menu, select :menuselection:`System Preferences --> View --> Network`.
-You will see your network status and your IP address displayed.
+In the Network preference window, click a network port (e.g., Ethernet, AirPort, modem).
+If you are connected, you'll see its IP address under "Status:".

 With these two settings written down, open a web browser in the remote computer and enter the IP address followed by a colon and then the port number, ie: